-More fluid than normal in the back of the neck means there is a higher risk of Down syndrome.
-But it does not tell for certain that the baby has Down syndrome.
+More fluid than normal in the back of the neck means there is a higher risk for Down syndrome, trisomy 18, trisomy 13, Turner syndrome, or congenital heart disease.
+But it does not tell for certain that the baby has Down syndrome or another genetic disorder.

-If the result is abnormal, other testing can be done.
+If the result is abnormal, other tests can be done.
 Most of the time, the other test done is amniocentesis.

 There are no known risks from ultrasound.

-Nuchal translucency screening; NT; Nuchal fold test; Nuchal fold scan; Prenatal genetic screening
+Nuchal translucency screening; NT; Nuchal fold test; Nuchal fold scan; Prenatal genetic screening; Down syndrome - nuchal translucency